ni/install-systemlink-enterprise/release-notes/2024-11/README.md

 - Added a privilege category for managing custom web applications.
 The privileges include "Access web application", "List and view web applications", and "Create, modify, and delete web applications."

-- Updated the "Collaborator", "Data Maintainer", and "Systems Maintainer" built in roles to have privileges to "Access web application" and "List and view web applications"
+- Updated the "Collaborator", "Data Maintainer", and "Systems Maintainer" built-in roles to have privileges to "Access web application" and "List and view web applications."

 ## Helm Chart Breaking Changes